 Therapeutic courts have been working since 1998 to reduce recidivism and provide ready access to treatment for offenders with substance use and mental health disorders.
 Their mission is to have a positive impact on the community by increasing public safety and reducing the cost associated with rearrest, criminal case processing, confinement, and jail overcrowding.
 On an individual level, therapeutic courts aim to break the cycle of criminality of people who experience drug and alcohol addiction and enhance their long-term reintegration into the community.
 All therapeutic courts carryout a self-evaluation every year to measure their performance against goals and objectives aligned with national best practice standards.
 Additionally, court teams and stakeholders meet regularly to discuss issues that are barriers to meeting these goals.
+Prior to fiscal year 2020 (FY20), therapeutic courts revised eligibility criteria so that referral numbers could be maintained despite the criminal justice reforms contained in Senate Bill 91 (SB 91) - a lower legal exposure meant fewer people were interested in an intensive 12 to 18-month program.
+The repeal of SB 91 came into effect at the beginning of FY20 and this, combined with the previous push for referrals, led to a higher percentage of people being admitted into therapeutic courts in FY20 despite complications caused by the COVID-19 pandemic.

-Alaska's Automated Information Management System (AKAIMS) Therapeutic Court Module
+Alaska's Automated Information Management System (AKAIMS)-Therapeutic Court Module